Efficient Solutions for Mitigating Initialization Bias in Unsupervised Self-Adaptive Auditory Attention Decoding: Experiments

 \subsection{Results}

 We evaluate decoding performance in both transductive and inductive settings.
 In the transductive setting, predictions are generated for the data on which the unsupervised model is trained, while inductive decoding assesses model generalization to unseen data.
-We also report normalized CPU time, defined as the ratio of each method's computational time to that of the baseline single-encoder approach from Section \ref{sec:method_se}.
+We also report normalized CPU time, defined as the ratio of each method's computational time (Windows 11, Intel Core i7-13700F, single thread) to that of the baseline single-encoder approach from Section \ref{sec:method_se}.
 To examine the performance under limited training data settings, random 3-fold cross-validation is used, with the training sets subsampled to target durations.
 Train/test splits are identical across methods.

 As shown in Fig.~\ref{fig:res}, trends are similar for both decoding settings, with the effects of removing initialization bias more pronounced in transductive decoding.
 The sum-initialized single-encoder consistently outperforms the two-encoder method and is particularly strong with limited data (5-15 min).
 The soft-label method underperforms on small sets but approaches the cross-validated variant with more data.
 In computational cost, the normalized CPU time for the cross-validated variant scales linearly with training set size, reaching $\sim 30\times$ for 45-min training sets.
 All our proposed alternative methods eliminate this scaling: two-encoder and soft methods maintain a constant normalized time of $\sim 1.5\times $ regardless of data size, while the sum-initialized method matches the baseline's time cost ($1.0\times $).